 10.3 Changes and amendments

 The Supplier has the right to change this DPA from time to time.
-However, the version of the DPA which was applicable at the time the relevant Processing Specification Form entered into force shall govern the Processing between the Parties until terminated as set out under this DPA and relevant Processing Specification Form.
+However, the version of the DPA which was applicable at the time the relevant Processing Specification entered into force shall govern the Processing between the Parties until terminated as set out under this DPA and relevant Processing Specification.
 The Supplier will upkeep change history of the DPA.
-Customer is also encouraged to download this DPA when signing the Processing Specification Form.
+Customer is also encouraged to download this DPA when signing the Processing Specification.